jrz2744/Unity-Testing/README.md

 **Snippets:** Code snippets and utilities that might come in handy for Unity development.

-**Contributions**

-While this repo is primarily for personal use, feel free to fork it or open issues if you stumble upon something intriguing or have suggestions.
+**Contributions:** While this repo is primarily for personal use, feel free to fork it or open issues if you stumble upon something intriguing or have suggestions.

-Happy coding and game-making!
+**Happy coding and game-making!**